bluekitchen/btstack/doc/manual/docs/how_to.md

 *btstack_run_loop_embedded_trigger* function.
-The call to *btstack_run_loop_embedded_trigger* sets an internal flag that is checked in the critical section just before entering sleep mode causing another round of callbacks.
+The call to *btstack_run_loop_embedded_trigger* sets an internal flag that is checked in the critical section just before entering sleep mode causing another run loop cycle.

 To enable the use of timers, make sure that you defined HAVE_EMBEDDED_TICK or HAVE_EMBEDDED_TIME_MS in the config file.